JamarleyHub/lib-smalloc/README.md

 - [ ] Add the ability to free a pointer early
 - [ ] Add the ability to exclude a pointer from the auto free list (is that even useful?
 Why would you add it to smalloc in the first place if you don't want it free'd?
 For consistency? )
+- [ ] Retrieve the element size in an array of pointers

 ### License